 The question usually asks voters if they want Uttlesford District Council to use the neighbourhood plan when deciding planning applications in the area.

 If you are involved with a campaign group that supports or opposes a neighbourhood plan referendum you will need to tell us the names and contact details of the group's chair and vice-chair.
 Please send these to email@example.com

 We have put together a guide on .
 This provides information for district ward councillors, parish councillors and campaigners on restrictions on publicity during the referendum period and the limits on expenses.

-An expenses form based on the Electoral Commission's expenses return for elections has been adapted for a campaigners use should they so wish, though there is no legal requirement to make a return to the Counting Officer.
+An expenses form based on the Electoral Commission's expenses return for elections has been adapted for campaigners to use should they so wish.
+There is no legal requirement to make a return to the Counting Officer.

 Uttlesford District Council have designated a number of Neighbourhood Plan Areas.